 “Behind Illicit Massage Parlors Lie a Vast Crime Network and Modern Indentured Servitude.”
 That’s the headline of a story published in The New York Times on March 2 that describes a “$3 billion-a-year sex industry that relies on pervasive secrecy, close-knit ownership rings and tens of thousands of mostly foreign women ensnared in a form of modern indentured servitude an industry.”

 The Times said law enforcement reported that there were “an estimated 9,000 illicit massage parlors across the country.”
-A handful of those apparently are in West Hollywood.

 Our city of 1.89 square miles is home to nine active massage parlors listed on RubMaps.com, a “Yelp” for customers of illicit massage parlors who rate and describe their satisfaction with the sexual services they receive.
 All are located on Santa Monica Boulevard, sometimes in places difficult to spot while driving down the street.
 Another nine West Hollywood parlors listed on RubMaps have closed over the past three years.
 Two massage parlors identified on RubMaps as located in West Hollywood are on La Cienega Boulevard and actually j